1jammer1/Discord-Relay/README.md

-# Discord-Relay
+# Discord Relay
-A relay for Discord so you can access it on blocked networks.
+its a discord relay what else can i say